DO YOU MEAN TO BE LOOKING AT THE 2015 COURSE PAGE?

 Band Structure, Semiconductors (Scheduling: We completed the relevant material in lecture at the beginning of 7th week)

 Homework Some practice for Easter break

 The Homeworks posted here have had as many errors and typos removed from them as possible (and will be updated immediately if any other errors are found).
-In case you have an old version of the homeworks, errors that have been corrected are posted
+In case you have an old version of the homeworks, a history of correction of errors is

 For even more questions to practice with, look at previous year B2 exams.
 Ignore questions on photonics, device physics, superconductivity, and symmetries.
 Other than that, most questions should be fair game.

 Other useful resources:

 Here is a list of Problems on past papers that are on the syllabus back to 1996.

 Here is a Statistical analysis of which subjects have been examined on past papers back to 2004.